 The hysteria surrounding declining reproduction amongst women, has led to research suggesting that women indulge in ‘reproductive expediting’ or more frequent sexual activity as they grow older to ‘capitalise on their remaining fertility’(Easton et al. 2010: 516).
 Such ideas reposition women in their reproductive bodies, despite increasing research and feminist critique against the overwhelming control of the biological clock (Friese 2015).

+Tomlinson (1999) explores how the representation of women’s bodies as pathological is part of rhetoric that depends on ‘intensification’ of particular aspects of the human body—similar to reproductive decline.
+This intensification in language is not only evident in the medical representations of the ‘flawed’ female body heading towards menopause (Martin 2001, Tomlinson 1999), but also in the representation of the ‘aging’ mother herself—as evident in popular representations questioning women’s choices that take them away from motherhood.

 Yet, the male reproductive body remained beyond bounds of the ‘biological clock’, with mythologies of perpetual fatherhood seeming to make male reproductive ageing seem impossible.
 But newer research has begun to identify the long-term impact of late fatherhood in the form of autism, and schizophrenia—and the gradual decline in sperm quality and production as a form of male menopause, also known as andropause, without the complete pause in reproductive capability (Lewis et al 2006).
 Research seems to suggest that if the male partner of a woman aged 35+ is older than 40 years of age then the child is likely to develop genetic and other birth abnormalities (Leader 2006; Thacker 2004).
 The ‘weak’ sperm is increasingly the focus of research and the intervention of assisted reproduction: ‘Women should thus no longer be viewed as solely responsible for age-related fertility and genetic problems.
 Infertility is not just a woman’s problem and awareness of the male biological clock will allow couples and their physicians to proceed with proper testing, diagnosis, and (if needed) treatment of the male partner’ (Lewis et al. 2006: 2369).

 The gendered biological clock is coming full circle in identifying declining reproductive bodies that need active and constant intervention of ARTs.
 In attempting to circumvent decline amongst women that menopause heralds, ARTs are repositioning women’s, and men’s, reproductive bodies as under the constant threat of a permanent ‘pause’.